About the program

 Kim Thuy Seelinger.
 “The Landmark Trial Against Dictator Hissène Habré: Serving Justice in Chad, Making History in Senegal.”
 Foreign Affairs, June 16, 2016.

 Kim Thuy Seelinger.
-“Sexual Violence in Armed Conflict.”
-International Review of the Red Cross (September 2015).
+“Domestic accountability for sexual violence: The potential of specialized units in Kenya, Liberia, Sierra Leone and Uganda,” International Review of the Red Cross (September 2015).

 Julie Freccero.
 “Sheltering Displaced Persons from Sexual and Gender-Based Violence,” in Forced Migration Review (September 2015) p.
 55.